Saeid135/evergreen-roots/README.md

 We developed the following features to support this mission:

-- **Organization & Employee Registration** for cross-sector visibility and communication opportunities
+- **Organization & Employee Registration**
+    - Users will be able to register their organization or themselves into our system, promoting cross-sector visibility and communication opportunities
+- **Information Cards**
-- **Information Cards** to allow for discovery of organizations, provide information on available services/specialties and contact information of administrative team
+    - Information cards provide users with pertinent information on an organization in the system, such as location, available services/specialties and contact information of the administrative team
+- **Message Form/Inbox**
-- **Message Form/Inbox** to promote clear communication and planning between health care systems and CBOs
+    - Users will be able to send and receive collaboration request forms to promote clear communication and planning between health care systems and CBOs

+In doing so, we hope to facilitate clear communication and planning between these organizations to optimize the speed and outreach of health care services.
 ___

 ## Resources